Business Benefits of Big Data in Travel Industry

 The capitalization of the travel industry is constantly growing: according to Deloitte analysts, the total market volume has already reached $2 trillion in 2020 and continues to grow.
 The fight for the client in a growing market is taking place with high technologies - players are actively using AI and VR to create personalized offers and help choose the ideal hotel or vacation spot for the user.
 And geoservices solve the eternal problem of lost luggage.

-Since the sale of the first e-ticket from San Francisco to Las Vegas in June 1995, the travel industry transformation strategies have evolved into a technology addict.
-Any solution that helps to optimize transportation costs or improve the quality of passenger service will be tested and, in case of even minimal success, integrated into the supply chain.
+Since selling the first e-ticket from San Francisco to Las Vegas in June 1995, the travel industry transformation strategies have evolved into a technology addict.
+Any solution that helps optimize transportation costs or improve the quality of passenger service will be tested and integrated into the supply chain in case of even minimal success.
 Today, the face of the modern tourism industry is shaped by AI-based solutions, VR and geo-services that help make the trip for the client safe and convenient.

 Let's see why even the most minor profit guarantees introducing innovative technology into the tourism industry.